 Charles “Chad” Snee is a contributing editor of the Scott postage stamp catalogs in addition to being a senior editor of Linn’s Stamp News.

 Martin J. Frankevicz is the new issues editor of the Scott Postage Stamp Catalogue.
 He started collecting stamps as a teenager, trying to fill his Scott Minuteman album up with cheap 3¢ commemoratives, and building up a small collection of plate blocks fresh from the local post offices.
 He freely admits he has not used them all up for postage.
 He began his career in 1981 as Scott’s album and supplement editor, when Scott was located in New York City.
 In 1985, he relocated to Sidney, Ohio, when Amos Press purchased Scott and became the valuing editor for the Scott catalog.

 In 1999, he took on the challenge of listing the never-ending torrent of new stamps.
 More than 280,000 different philatelic items have passed across his desk during his tenure as new issues editor, which equates to more than 4,000 pages in the various catalogs.
 He has written the occasional article for Linn’s Stamp News and the Scott Stamp Monthly over the years, many of which humorously describe the historical, trivial, quirky and bizarre sides of philately often found in new issues.

 Timothy Hodge (email@example.com)

-As a senior editor, Tim Hodge assumes various roles and responsibilities, including assisting valuing analyst Steve Myers and helping to improve Scott catalog listings.
+As managing editor, Tim Hodge assumes various roles and responsibilities, including serving as a valuing analyst and helping to improve Scott catalog listings.

 As a young collector, Hodge joined the American Philatelic Society’s Young Philatelic Leaders Fellowship program in 2011 and graduated in 2012.
 The program is designed to connect young collectors with stamp hobby leaders in a mentor program.